Homestead Information

 Is there anything I will not be protected from?

-- an execution issued from the Probate Court to enforce its judgment that a spouse pay for the support of a spouse, former spouse or minor children;
+• Any executions issued from the Probate Court to enforce judgment that a spouse pay for the support of a spouse, former spouse or minor children;

-- a lien on the home recorded prior to the creation of the homestead
+• Any liens on the home recorded prior to the creation of the homestead.

-What happens to my Homestead if I should re-mortgage or take out a second mortgage or home equity loan?
+What happens to my Homestead if I refinance, re-mortgage, or take out a home equity loan?

-Where there are multiple owners, if a mortgage is executed by fewer than all of the owners it shall still be subject to the estate of homestead and shall be considered superior only to the homestead estate of those owners who are parties to the new mortgage, their spouses and minor children, if any.
-The homestead protections of those owners who were not parties to the new mortgage shall remain intact.
+If there are multiple owners, any mortgage executed by fewer than all of the owners is still subject to homestead, and is considered superior only to the homestead estate of those owners who are parties to the new mortgage, their spouses and minor children, if any.
+The homestead protections of any owners who were not parties to the new mortgage would remain intact.

 If I divide my time equally between my winter and summer residences, can I declare a Homestead on both?